marmelab/EventDrops/README.md

 <script src="src/eventDrops.js"></script>
 ```

-**Tip**: You can also user RequireJs, see [example/amd](https://github.com/marmelab/EventDrops/tree/master/example/amd) for an implementation.
+**Tip**: You can also use RequireJs, see [example/amd](https://github.com/marmelab/EventDrops/tree/master/example/amd) for an implementation.

 In the HTML source, create a new EventDrops chart, bind data to a DOM element, then call the chart on the element.